 There are numerous commercial hot springs in this part of Guanacaste and you can’t say you’ve had the full Costa Rica experience if you haven’t gone on a hot springs day trip, so here’s your chance.

-Thanks to all the volcanoes in Costa Rica, there are hot springs in many areas but tropical, natural hot springs are the best kind.
+Thanks to all the volcanoes in Costa Rica, there are hot springs in many areas but tropical, natural hot springs are the best.
 Try Rio Negro Hot Springs, Las Hornillas Volcano Hot Springs, Vanddara Hot Springs, or Rio Perdido (it’s a thermal river!).

-If you can’t decide between visiting a volcano to do some hiking, swimming at a waterfall, and checking out a hot spring, you don’t have to.
+All are fantastic.
+If you can’t decide between visiting a volcano for hiking, swimming at a waterfall, and checking out a hot spring, you don’t have to.

 This Volcano Hike, Waterfall Swim, & Hot Springs Combo on Rincon de la Vieja has it all and the tour operator will even pick you up and drop you off at your hotel.